cybernerddd/Web-app-hacking/dom/dom-class-12.md

 ```
 And it was executed to the screen.
 I tried the same payload in the review boxes under the products and
-the payload got stored buut wasnt rendered or executed by the browser or DOM
+the payload got stored but wasnt rendered or executed by the browser or DOM

 This was because:
 - Review boxes may sanitize or filter inputs unless the stored content is rendered unsafely.